kotekpsotek/svelte-chat-install-all/README.md

 # Description
 Install all required ***@svelte-chat*** npm packages throught one command

 > Tool covers only instalation but not how to use.
-In such case you should redirect yourself to [@svelte-chat/gui](https://www.npmjs.com/package/@svelte-chat/gui) and [@svelte-chat/plugin](https://www.npmjs.com/package/@svelte-chat/plugin) whose are the parts
+In such case you should redirect yourself to [**documentation**](https://kotekpsotek.github.io/svelte-chat-docs/) and/or to each dependency [@svelte-chat/gui](https://www.npmjs.com/package/@svelte-chat/gui) and [@svelte-chat/plugin](https://www.npmjs.com/package/@svelte-chat/plugin) whose are the parts

 ## Usage
 ```bash